ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-gb.md

 To delete your 1-click module, you must first identify its database with **certainty**.
 Go to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the concerned hosting plan then on the `Databases`{.action} tab.

-If you have only one database in this part of your Control Panel and you do not have a [CloudDB](https://www.ovh.co.uk/cloud/cloud-databases/) offer, you can consider this to be your website's database.
+If you have only one database in this part of your Control Panel and you do not have a [Web Cloud Databases](https://www.ovh.co.uk/cloud/cloud-databases/) offer, you can consider this to be your website's database.

 Otherwise, go to the `Multisite`{.action} tab.
 Note the `Root folder` name: this is the directory where the files that make up your 1-click module are located on the FTP server.